 - Judges and audience members are not allowed to ask questions following presentations (but may approach contestants after the winners have been announced if they’re interested in learning more about their projects).

-- Prizes include up to $1000 in scholarships and a chance to represent UNM at a regional "three-minute thesis"-type competition in Las Vegas, Nevada.
+- Prizes include up to $1000 in scholarships and a chance to represent UNM at a regional "three-minute thesis"-type competition.

-LoboBITES presentations will be judged by a panel comprised of members from the UNM and Albuquerque communities.
-Presentations will be evaluated using a 20-point rubric, based on the following criteria:
+LoboBITES presentations are judged by a panel comprised of members from the UNM and Albuquerque communities.
+Presentations are evaluated using a 20-point rubric, based on the following criteria:

 - Significance: Presenters clearly explain the premise of their research and explain its significance to an audience with varied backgrounds.
 (5 points)

 - Clarity: Presentation is logically organized, avoids jargon, and clearly highlights key ideas and conclusions.
 (5 points)

 - Delivery: Presenters exhibit vocal variation, energy, confident demeanor, physical posture, and appropriate gestures.
 (5 points)